zenml-io/zenml/docs/book/stack_components/secrets_manager.md

 The following flags are mandatory to create a GCP Secret Manager stack component:
 * `--flavor gcp_secret_manager`: This tells zenml to use the GCP Secret Manager Integration
 * `--project_id==YOUR_PROJECT_ID`: This is necessary to access the correct GCP project.
 The project_id of your GCP project space that contains the
-Secret.
+Secret Manager.
 You can find it like [this](https://support.google.com/googleapi/answer/7014113?hl=en).

 This means you'll be able to register a GCP Secret Manager with a command like this: